OctopusDeploy/blog/blog/2021-01/octopus-deploy-terraform-provider/index.md

 ### Next steps

-Checkout the [`examples` folder](https://github.com/OctopusDeploy/terraform-provider-octopusdeploy/tree/master/examples) in the GitHub repository for more examples.
+Read the [Terraform Provider docs](https://registry.terraform.io/providers/OctopusDeployLabs/octopusdeploy/latest/docs) and review the [`examples` folder](https://github.com/OctopusDeployLabs/terraform-provider-octopusdeploy/tree/master/examples) in the GitHub repository for more examples.

 ## Open source and contributing